Control Statements

 The switch statement is Java’s multiway branch statement.
 It provides an easy way to dispatch execution to different parts of your code based on the value of an expression.
 As such, it often provides a better alternative than a large series of if-else-if statements.

 At the outset, it is necessary to state that beginning with JDK 14, the switch has been significantly enhanced and expanded with several new features that go far beyond its traditional form.
 The traditional form of switch has been part of Java from the beginning and is, therefore, in widespread use.
 Furthermore, it is the form that will work in all Java development environments and for all readers.
-Because of the substantial nature of the recent switch enhancements, in the context of other recent additions to Java.
+Because of the substantial nature of the recent switch enhancements, they are described in Chapter 17, in the context of other recent additions to Java.
 Here, the traditional form of the switch is examined.
 Here is the general form of a traditional switch statement:

 The traditional switch statement works like this: The value of the expression is compared with each of the values in the case statements.
 If a match is found, the code sequence following that case statement is executed.
 If none of the constants matches the value of the expression, then the default statement is executed.
 However, the default statement is optional.
 If no case matches and no default is present, then no further action is taken.